appletrue/NCE_2_3/BookOne/Lesson01.md

 Q3: How were they talking?
 Loudly.

-e.g.  提问程度，用how
+e.g.  提问程度，用how,  adj+ly --adv

 **How** did she walk across the stage?
-She walked very slowly across the stage.
+She walked very **slowly** across the stage.

 How did she behave at the theatre?
-She behaved rudely.
+She behaved **rudely**.

 How did he drive through the park?
-He drove through the park quickly.
+He drove through the park **quickly**.

+How did Tom sleep on the train?
+Tom slept **quietly** on the train.

+How did they listen to his story?
+They listened to his story **carefully.**

-**S7：I got very angry.**
+**S7：I got very angry.** (get--got-got(gotten)-getting--gets)

 Q1: Who got very angry?
 The writer.

 Q2: What happend to you?
 I got very angr.

-Q3:
+Q3: How did you feel?
+I felt very angry.

+Q4: You got very angry, didn'tyou?
+Yes,I did.

+**S8: I could not hear the actors.**

+Q1: Could you hear the actor?
+No,I didn't.

+Q2: You couldn't hear the actors,could you?
+No,I couldn't.????(doubt  it right?)

+Q3: Why did you could not hear the actors?
+Because the young couple spoke loudly.

+Q4:

+- (man)------actor, anactor, actors;
+- (woman)--actress, an actress,actresses

+S9 : I turned round.

+Q1: What did you do?
+I turned round to see them.